Industrial Noise & Vibration Centre

 remote control of ID fan noise

 • Audio recorder: as described in 3 above, but use the inbuilt microphones.
-Uncalibrated.
+The uncalibrated amplitude is almost never a problem.

 • Smartphone: app audio clips are fine, as long as the file format is 16-bit or higher.
 There will be a roll-off in amplitude below c 200Hz that varies between phones, but this is not usually an issue.
-Uncalibrated.
+Uncalibrated amplitude but suitable for the vast majority of projects.

 Send us your sound or video samples for analysis